wangyeye66/5293FinalProj/README.md

 - [:ballot_box_with_check:] 2.
 In `index.Rmd`, change YOUR NAMES HERE to your names.

-- [ ] 3.
+- [:ballot_box_with_check:] 3.
 In `_bookdown.yml`, change YOUR GITHUB USERNAME to your GitHub username in the two places it appears.

-- [ ] 4.
+- [:ballot_box_with_check:] 4.
 In `_bookdown.yml`, change YOUR GITHUB REPO to your GitHub repo name in the two places it appears.

 (Note that 3. and 4. provide links to the `.Rmd` files of your project for editing and viewing.
 If you move your `.Rmd` files you will need to update these file paths.
 Once your book is rendered, test that the edit (pen) and view (eye) buttons work.)

-- [ ] 5.
+- [:ballot_box_with_check:] 5.
 In `_output.yml`, change YOUR SHORT TITLE to a shortened version of your title.
 (Leave the "after:" line indicating that the book was published with bookdown as is.)

 ### Render the book (RStudio)